ryanpate/crypto-aggregator/content/blog/20250630-cryptocurrency_beginner_guide.md

 date: 2025-06-30T00:00:00-05:00
 draft: false
 author: "Ryan Pate"
-description: "An in-depth beginner's guide to cryptocurrency—explaining what cryptocurrency is, how blockchain works, methods to get started, top coins for beginners, and recommended resources with affiliate links for exchanges and wallets."
+description: "Beginner’s guide to cryptocurrency explained step by step—learn what cryptocurrency is, how blockchain functions, how to buy Bitcoin and Ethereum securely, set up wallets, and diversify into top altcoins for 2025."
 tags:
+  - "beginner cryptocurrency guide step by step"
-  - "what is cryptocurrency and how does it work"
+  - "what is cryptocurrency and how does it work tutorial"
-  - "beginner's guide to cryptocurrency explained"
-  - "crypto for beginners step by step"
-  - "how to start investing in cryptocurrency"
+  - "how to buy Bitcoin and Ethereum securely"
+  - "cryptocurrency wallet setup tutorial"
-  - "best cryptocurrencies for newbies 2025"
+  - "best altcoins for beginners 2025"
-  - "blockchain technology basics tutorial"
+  - "blockchain technology basics explained"
-  - "cryptocurrency wallet and exchange setup"
+  - "crypto investing for newbies"
+  - "dollar cost averaging cryptocurrency guide"
+  - "crypto security best practices 2025"
-  - "crypto beginner guide"
+  - "BlockWireNews beginner crypto tutorial"
 ---

 Hey everyone, Ryan here!
 If you’ve ever wondered **what is cryptocurrency and how does it work**, you’re in the right place.
 Think of it as digital money powered by math and code, not banks.
 Let’s unpack the essentials, share easy methods to get started, recommend friendly coins for your first buys, and point you toward trusted sites (with affiliate links!) so you can dive in confidently.